pabloschneegluth/Cards-Game/src/main/resources/blog/enemy/2022-11-17_creeper_explode.md

  * Given a new game with a stack of 1 "Creeper" card.
  * End the current moon.
+ * There should be 1 "Creeper" card.
  * End the current moon.
+ * There should be 1 "Creeper" card.
  * End the current moon.
+ * There should be 1 "Creeper" card.
  * There should be 0 cards on the stack.